-The Ceramics Art class provides an in-depth development of the use of clay techniques.
-Students will exercise different strategies to make 3-D models, forms, armatures, and glazes.
+The Ceramics Art class provides an in-depth development of the use of clay and clay techniques.
+Students will exercise different strategies for the use of clay and the use of glazes.
+The students will use the basic forms of clay: coil, slab, and sphere, and the techniques of hand building, use of forms and armatures, and wheel throwing.
 By the end of the class students will be able to demonstrate the different stages of molding, glazing, firing and finishing clay.

-3D Art Media 005

-Credit: 0.5

-Grade Le vel: 9-12

-Prerequis site: Art Foundations with a 2.0 or better

-Cost: \$20 for A rt Project + sketchbook (spiral bound, hard cover, minimum 9" x 12"- recommend Pentalic)
+Material Culture007Credit:0.5Grade Level:10-12Prerequisite:Art Foundations, a choice of a Tier 2 class, all with a 2.0 or betterCost:\$20 for Art Project + sketchbook (spiral bound, hard cover, minimum 9" x 12"- recommend Pentalic)